This page covers:

 (right) coat of arms of Pope Benedict XIV with angels by an unknown artist

 Flaminio Ponzio designed for Pope Paul V the two clergy houses we see on the sides of the façade, but he actually built only that to its right.
-The other building was completed in 1721-43.
-They both were decorated with a gigantic coat of arms of the pope between two angels; when seen side by side they show the changes in portraying angels during the baroque period; the angels by Cordier and Buonvicino have a masculine body which is clearly visible beneath a light dress and their wings are very large, whereas those designed for the other coat of arms have covered bodies and their wings are less imposing.
-For more about Baroque Angels click here.
-The actual coats of arms of the popes were erased during the French occupation of Rome.
+The other building was completed in 1721-1743.
+They both were decorated with a gigantic coat of arms of the pope between two angels; when seen side by side they show the changes in portraying angels during the baroque period; the angels by Cordier and Buonvicino have a masculine body which is clearly visible beneath a light dress and their wings are very large, whereas those designed for the other coat of arms have covered bodies and their wings are less imposing (see other Baroque Angels).
+The heraldic symbols of the popes were erased during the French occupation of Rome.

 Re-enactment of the miracle in August 2008